 Patricia Kombo – Kenya

 Patricia is 24 years and is currently an undergraduate student in Moi University pursing a degree in Communication and Journalism.
-She founded PaTree Initiative to help Kenya attain ten percent forest cover by involving school pupils on tree planting and conservation activities.
+She founded PaTree Initiative to help Kenya attain ten per cent forest cover by involving school pupils in tree planting and conservation activities.
 She strongly believes in the importance of raising awareness on the benefits of a sustainable environment and ways to achieve this.
 She mentioned having planted around 5000 trees and visited eight schools in Kenya, mentoring the younger generation in the benefits of tree planting and establishing environmental clubs.

 During the lockdown due to the COVID-19 pandemic, Patricia set up 10 000 saplings in a tree nursery, harvesting indigenous seeds.
 Working closely with her community, she also set up kitchen gardens and gave trainings on sustainable farming and land conservation to improve agricultural practices and help achieve zero hunger, zero poverty and gender equality.

 Ricardo is an Environment Engineer developing a recovery project of saline and aodic soils on the coast of Peru.
 He strongly believes that without science, there is no sustainable future.
 Ricardo has founded EnviroPro, a company that provides green solutions and technology to the public and private sectors in Peru.
 They develop intelligent and customized tools to allow the farmers to save money and obtain better results with a sustainable mindset.